FrankLef/cookiecutter-dsci/README.md

 ## Features

-The primary packages, used to create and manage the projects are the following
+The primary packages, used to manage the template and environment are the following

 |package|description|
 |:-----|:-----------------|